devidbarreiro/devidbarreiro/README.md

 ### 🔧 My Projects:
 - **[Project Name](https://github.com/devidbarreiro/project-name):** Short description of the project.
 Built with Python and Django.
 - **[Another Project](https://github.com/devidbarreiro/another-project):** Brief description of this project.
 Utilizes React and Node.js.
+- **[AI Assistant](https://github.com/devidbarreiro/ai-assistant):** An AI-powered assistant for various tasks.
+Implemented with Python and TensorFlow.

 ---